rudsonalves/bgbazzar/README.md

 # ChangeLog

+## 2024/10/24 - version: 0.7.03+52

+**Refactor: Rename Login Feature to SignIn and Implement SignInStore for State Management**

+This commit introduces major refactoring by renaming the existing login feature to signin, in order to align naming conventions with other features.
+The changes include modifications in controllers, screens, widgets, and routes.
+The state management previously handled by ChangeNotifier has also been migrated to use SignInStore, enhancing separation of concerns and improving maintainability.

+### Changes Overview:

+1. **Renaming Files and Classes: Login to SignIn**
+   - Renamed the login feature directory and relevant files (e.g., `login_controller.dart` to `signin_controller.dart`, `login_screen.dart` to `signin_screen.dart`).
+   - Updated class names and imports across the application to reflect the new naming scheme (e.g., `LoginController` to `SignInController`, `LoginScreen` to `SignInScreen`).

+2. **Deleted Legacy State Management Classes**
+   - Removed `login_state.dart` that contained old state definitions like `LoginStateInitial`, `LoginStateLoading`, etc.
+   - Updated state handling from using abstract classes to using the new store-based approach.

+3. **Introduction of `SignInStore`**
+   - Created a new `signin_store.dart` file for state management.
+   - Implemented `SignInStore` using `ValueNotifier` to manage state (`PageState`) and validation errors (e.g., `errorEmail`, `errorPassword`).
+   - Integrated `SignInStore` within `SignInController` for streamlined state management.

+4. **Simplified Form Widgets**
+   - Removed `LoginForm` widget and created `SignInForm` which now uses `SignInStore` for validation and state handling.
+   - `SignInForm` is now directly responsible for managing the user input fields (`email` and `password`) through `ValueListenableBuilder` for reactive UI updates.

+5. **Route Updates**
+   - Replaced all references to `LoginScreen.routeName` with `SignInScreen.routeName` throughout the application.
+   - Updated the navigation logic in `shop_screen.dart` and `my_material_app.dart` accordingly.

+6. **Miscellaneous Cleanup**
+   - Removed redundant focus nodes and controllers from `SignupController`, simplifying the code by directly leveraging the `SignupStore`.
+   - Adjusted the signup workflow to ensure a smoother user experience, reflecting the new store-based state management paradigm.

+### Conclusion:
+This refactoring aligns the feature names, improves readability, and introduces a more scalable state management approach using stores.
+The change also unifies the naming convention with other parts of the project, thereby improving code consistency and maintainability moving forward.

 ## 2024/10/24 - version: 0.7.02+51

 This commit introduces several changes across multiple files, focusing on improvements in code organization, modularity, and state management.
 Notable updates include the implementation of a new state management approach with stores replacing old states, and adjustments to enhance the maintainability and consistency of the codebase.